OSGeo/OSGeoLive-doc/en/quickstart/grass_quickstart.rst

   :alt: screenshot
   :align: left

-Once inside add a raster map layer such as "`elevation.10m`" or "`elevation`" from the PERMANENT mapset, depending on which dataset `Location` you chose.
-To do this go into the GIS Layer Manager window and click on the checkerboard toolbar button with a "+" on it.
+Once inside add a raster map layer such as "`elevation.10m`" from the PERMANENT mapset.
+To do this go into the `GIS Layer Manager` window and click on the checkerboard toolbar button with a "+" on it.
 Then select the map name you want from the "*map to be displayed*" pull-down list, and click [Ok].

-In a similar fashion add the "`roads`" (or "`roadsmajor`") vector layer from the PERMANENT mapset by clicking on the toolbar button with a "+" and a bent poly-line which looks a bit like a "V".
+In a similar fashion add the "`roads`" vector layer from the PERMANENT mapset by clicking on the toolbar button with a "+" and a bent poly-line which looks a bit like a "V".

 If you need to, right click on the raster map layer and choose "Zoom to selected map(s)".